Chapter 12 BWV 13 Meine Seufzer, meine Tränen

 Bar 5 sees the melodic line stretching upwards, the dissonances and chromaticisms in temporary abeyance as the tonality reaches towards, and touches temporarily upon, the major mode.

 Bars 6-8 see the continued use of the joy motive falling, thence climbing but inevitably sinking to its lowest level and returning to the minor mode at the cadence.
-Eight bars only and just two lines of counterpoint but a perfect encapsulation of the torments of the soul hoping for the merest glimpse of the Light of Hope.
+Eight bars only and just two lines of counterpoint, but a perfect encapsulation of the present torments of the soul set amidst the possibility of seeing, and perhaps attaining, the redeeming Light of Hope.

 The structure is straightforward.
 A complete restatement of the ritornello ends the A section in D minor (bar 38) and the B section begins with an emphasis on the light of heaven.
 Here the weeping motives are temporarily absent and this middle section culminates in an extraordinary bar (51) where voice and obbligato lines both reiterate the motive of hope, but slightly ′out of sync′ with each other.
 The light of heaven may have been perceived from afar but our lowly spirit has not yet fully bonded with it.